jgraham0325/land-register-api-docs/docs/_articles/business-rules-version-1-15.md

 * If a failed inspection outcome is selected for Live site, reinstatement or non-compliance follow up inspection types, details of non-compliant areas must be provided by selecting from a defined list.
     * The non-compliant area list is dependent on the inspection type and category.
-    * Any number of non-compliant areas may be chosen.
+    * One or more non-compliant areas may be selected.
-    * Each non-compliant area selected
+    * Each non-compliant area selected must be accompanied with the non-compliant site and non-compliant details (text).
 * If a failed inspection outcome is selected for Section 81, the inspection may advise if the site was 'made safe by HA'.
 * Additional information and evidence/photos may be provided for all outcomes.
 * The inspection outcomes available for inspection types and categories are as below: